 - Parents are requested not to send in sweets or cake for their child’s birthday

 Fruit and vegetables are provided by the school for children in Reception Class and Key Stage 1 to eat at morning break.

 Reception children under 5 are also entitled to Free School Milk and parents can pay for this service to continue following their 5th birthday if they wish.

 Each child is given a water bottle, sponsored by The Friends, when they start at St Philip’s and they are encouraged to bring these into school on a daily basis.
-Additionally, there are three drinking fountains available for children’s use throughout the day.
+Additionally, there are drinking fountains available for children’s use throughout the day.

 Parents and children can choose whether they have Hot School Meals or Packed Lunches.

 Packed lunches should follow the school’s Healthy Lifestyle guidelines and are eaten in the school hall along with children having Hot school Meals.

 Hot School Meals are provided by Chartwells and prepared on the school premises.
 Parents wishing their child to have Hot School Meals need to set up an account with Chartwells and pre-order meals or if they are in Reception, Class 1 or Class 2 then they will be eligible for free hot school meals.

 The school day ends at 3.15pm.
 Year R children leave via the green gates at the side of the school and Year 1 will leave via the Pooh Bear Gate.
 All other children leave via the undercrofts.
 KS1 children are accompanied from their classrooms and again only released from the care of the teaching staff when a parent or carer has been identified.

 Parents of those children attending after-school activities and clubs must ensure they are prompt for the collection time, as notified by the school or activity organiser.